Mueslint/blastfm-front/README.md

-# My buildspace Solana Project: Blast.fm, hosting your favorite music on your wallet!
+# Blast.fm, hosting your favorite music on your wallet!

-Host your favorite track on your wallet easily with Blast.fm 📻
+Host your favorite track on your wallet easily with Blast.fm 📻 Nothing hard, just paste your favorite tracks' Spotify link and they'll always follow you and your wallet!

-Nothing hard, just paste your favorite tracks' Spotify link and they'll always follow you and your wallet!
+Made from the awesome [buildspace](https://app.buildspace.so) tutorial `Build a Web3 app on Solana with React and Rust`

 ---